KnowledgeForge/keymaker/README.md

 ### Streaming Completions

-KeyMaker provides a very slim and intuitive means to access completion generation as it happens.
+Keymaker provides a very slim and intuitive means to access completion generation as it happens.

 Simply pass a prompt `complete` an asynchronous function